The Best Free Following Directions Activities

 4. Verbal reasoning is the ability to understand and reason with words.

-5. Executive Functioning is the ability to multitask, self-monitor, self-initiate, plan, prioritize and organize information.
+5. Executive Functioning is the ability to multitask, self-monitor, self-initiate, plan, prioritize, and organize information.
 It is the internal system that controls and regulates our cognitive processes.

 How and When Should I Teach This Skill?

-cover for mega bundleI love to teach this skill through games and fun activities.
+I love to teach this skill through games and fun activities.
 I often use them as morning warm-ups, a reward when students finish classroom assignments, and they are great for language arts learning stations.
-I also like to use them in one to one sessions with students that struggle with the language behind multi-step rules and multiple choice questions.
+I also like to use them in one-to-one sessions with students who struggle with the language behind multi-step rules and multiple-choice questions.

 Where Can I Find Fun Materials?

-To get your FREE Following Directions Activities, CLICK HERE If you would like to learn more about Dr. Warren's suite of following directions activities, CLICK HERE.
+Following directions BundleTo get your FREE Following Directions Activities, CLICK HERE.
+If you would like to learn more about Dr. Warren's suite of following directions activities, CLICK HERE or on the image.

 I'm always here to help.
 Reach out any time.

-Cheers, Erica
+Cheers, Dr. Erica Warren

 Share this post